microsoft/onnxruntime-inference-examples/mobile/examples/Qwen_QA/Android/README.md

 1. Open Android Studio and create a new project (Empty Activity).
 2. Name your app `local_llm`.
-3. Copy all the project files from this repo into the appropriate folders.
+3. Copy all the project files from `Qwen_QA/Android` into the appropriate folders.
 4. Place your `model.onnx` and `tokenizer.json` in:
    ```
    app/src/main/assets/